cytoscape/py4cytoscape/README.md

 ## How to configure logging

-py4cytoscape logging is based on the Python ``logging`` package, which is based on ``JUnit``. py4cytoscape emits log entries in SysLog format.
+py4cytoscape logging is based on the Python ``logging`` package, which is based on ``JUnit``.

+For an explanation of log configuration and use, see the [LOGGING](LOGGING) file. py4cytoscape emits log entries in SysLog format.
 For example:

 ```